-The CCSPCA Education Department is the Animal Center’s direct educational outlet to the community, both on and off CCSPCA property.
+The CCSPCA Humane Education Department is the Animal Center’s direct educational outlet to the community, both on and off our campus.
 This department focuses on the importance of spay and neuter with an emphasis on the impact of pet overpopulation in the Central Valley.
 Additional programs include humane education, animal law awareness, and dog bite prevention.
 Listed below are the different programs and services we offer.

 “All Dogs Can Bite” The dog safety presentation is a quick reference to learning how to remain cool, calm, and collected when loose dogs approach us.
 In the process of learning how to be safe around dogs, attendees also learn how to be kind to animals.